-Table 4.5 shows that the number of recipients of education benefits in EUROMOD exceeds the external statistics by about 15%.
-The number of recipients of 'other social assistance benefits' appears to be overestimated by about 7%.
+Table 4.5 shows that the number of recipients of education benefits in EUROMOD matches the external statistics quite well.
+The number of recipients of 'other social assistance benefits' appears to be overestimated by about 10%.
 Because an imputation procedure had to be implemented to separate out these benefits from regular social assistance, this seems acceptable.
-Similarly, the number of recipient households of occupational pensions in 2014 is replicated quite nicely in EUROMOD 2015.
-The number of recipients of disability benefits in EUROMOD is just 1% below the external statistics.
+Similarly, the number of recipient households of occupational pensions is replicated quite nicely in EUROMOD.
+The number of recipients of disability benefits in EUROMOD is about 4% above the external statistics.